Henry Dalziel: Later life

 Discharged from the AIF in July 1919, the following year he married Ida Maude Ramsay, who had served as a nurse with the 17th Australian General Hospital.
 The couple took up a block of land for farming but his wife was primarily responsible for its running.
 After a few years, Dalziel tired of farming and moved to Sydney, where he took up factory work.
 His wife remained on the farm.
 He then tried his hand at gold mining in the Bathurst region before later returning to the farm when his wife became ill.
 By 1933, he was living in Brisbane but out of work.
 At this time, having maintained an interest in song writing since his time in hospital recuperating from his war wounds, he had some of his work published in England and the United States.

 From 1933, Dalziel served in the Citizen Military Forces and was a sergeant in the 9th/15th Battalion.
 During the Second World War, he did not serve abroad.
 Instead he supported recruitment and funding drives.
 He also conducted talks for troops at training camps.
 His final posting before he was discharged from the Army in December 1943 was to the 11th Training Battalion.
 In 1956, he travelled to England for the VC centenary celebrations.
 In late life, Dalziel lived in Oxley.

-On 24 July 1965, Dalziel suffered a stroke and died at the Greenslopes Private Hospital in Brisbane.
+On 24 July 1965, Dalziel had a stroke and died at the Greenslopes Private Hospital in Brisbane.
 He was cremated with full military honours.
 A plaque in his memory is laid at Mount Thompson crematorium, Brisbane.